Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 Periodization

 For weight lifters to maximize their overall health and fitness outcomes in the gym, it’s important for them to understand what periodization is.
-Simply put, periodization is cycling a workout routine to have periods of overloading and unloading.
+Simply put, periodization is cycling a workout routine to have periods of overloading and unloading, taking advantage of periodization to supercharge your gains.

 This helps to decrease the amount of stress on the body and is theorized to improve overall gains.
-Some weeks may call for higher weight and lower reps, while other weeks require higher reps and endurance based achievement.
-Periodizing can also be done daily, but it depends on the objective and program.
+Some weeks may call for higher weight and lower reps, while other weeks require higher reps and endurance-based achievement.
+Daily undulating periodization can also be done, but it depends on the objective and program.

 To put it differently, periodization is why many workout programs have varying weight, sets, and reps suggested during different weeks.